Biden to battered Florida: ‘We’re going to do everything we can for you’ - NewsBreak

 House Speaker Nancy Pelosi said during a Friday press conference that “Congress pledges to be there for those who were affected now and in the future.”

-The post Biden to battered Florida: ‘We’re going to do everything we can for you’ appeared first on New Jersey Monitor .
+The post Biden to battered Florida: ‘We’re going to do everything we can for you’ appeared first on Idaho Capital Sun .

 Comments / 0